 Wood and synthetic lanes are the two types of lanes used in the game of bowling.
 However, due to their high durability and less requirement of maintenance, synthetic lanes are becoming more common in modern days.

-Apparently different types of bowling lanes may look similar; however, they are quite different in their intrinsic characteristics.
+Different types of bowling lanes may look similar; however, they are quite different in their intrinsic characteristics.
 Synthetic lanes are harder compared to the traditional wood lanes.
-Besides, both these lanes behave differently even in similar oil conditions.
+Additionally, both these lanes behave differently even in similar oil conditions.
 For this reason, you need to have different types of bowling balls to play on synthetic lanes.
-Here we will present the top 7 best bowling balls for synthetic lanes to facilitate you select the best one suitable for your style and skill level.
+Here we will present the top 7 best bowling balls for synthetic lanes.

 Top 7 Best Bowling Ball for Synthetic Lanes Reviewed

 - Brunswick DV8 Bowling Quantum Bias Ball

 - Motiv Venom Shock Pearl Bowling Ball

 - Ebonite Game Breaker 3 Pearl Bowling Ball

 - Radical Conspiracy Pearl Bowling Ball